The Blue Mountains Gazette began in 1963, after previous local papers such as The Blue Mountains Advertiser ceased.

-Local papers are under serious threat.
+Such publications are currently under serious threat.
 Lack of advertising and competition from alternative news sources are taking their toll.
-The local rag where I live is the Blue Mountains Gazette, a free publication delivered to every home.
+Our local rag The Gazette, is a free publication delivered to every home, well at least in Blackheath it is.
 This infuriates people who don’t want to read it, but warms the heart of those who do…..like me.
 Yes, it’s available on-line, but reading it via a screen is not the same as turning the pages on a sunny garden seat.

 The best way to read the Gazette.